 Withdrawal can last anywhere from five to 10 days, but the rate and intensity will depend on:

 López-Muñoz, F, (December, 2005).The history of barbiturates a century after their clinical introduction.
-US National Library of Medicine .
-Retrieved July, 2018 from from https://www.ncbi.nlm.nih.gov
+US National Library of Medicine . from https://www.ncbi.nlm.nih.gov

 (March, 2017).
 Barbiturate intoxication and overdose.
-Global Information Network About Drugs.
-Retrieved July, 2018 from from http://www.ginad.org
+Global Information Network About Drugs. from http://www.ginad.org

 NIDA.
 (October 2016).
 “The Science of Drug Abuse and Addiction: The Basics.”
-The National Institute on Drug Abuse.
-Retrieved July 2018, from from https://www.drugabuse.gov/publications/media-guide/science-drug-abuse-addiction-basics
+The National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/media-guide/science-drug-abuse-addiction-basics

 National Institute on Drug Abuse. (n.d.).
 8: Medical detoxification. from https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification